prasonkc/TodoDemo/README.md

 # A ToDoList

 A simple React web application that allows users to create, view, edit, delete, and manage Todos with image uploads.
 This project uses React, React Router, and localStorage as a mock backend.
-It is designed to meet the given intern assignment requirements.

 # Features